JoshOrndorff/LearnRholangByExample/6-UnforgeableNamesAndAcks/index.md

 So while a competing pizza shop can no longer _consume_ pizza orders intended for our shop, they can still read the orders with a block explorer.
 Occasionally programmers call `new` names "private", but a better term is "unforgeable", which explains the answer to the previous question.

+We've previously used `new` to prevent tuplespace pollution.
+Why did using unforgeable names prevent us from having to clear the tuplespace after each contract run?
+- [ ] Because `new` makes free names
+- [x] Because `new` creates unforgeable names that can't be accessed by outside code
+- [ ] Because `new` automatically clears the tuplespace

 ## Acknowledgement Channels